 CBD for headache relief: How it works

 So you’ve likely heard before that CBD is a “wonder treatment” of sorts for headaches.
 But how true is this, if at all?
 Is it just another myth drummed up by all the potheads who claim cannabis to be some kind of miracle worker?

 Well, instead of relying on opinion or anecdotal evidence to answer this question, we can rely on science and physiology to do the speculating for us (hooray for science!).

-In terms of how cannabis works to alleviate headaches, we need to first look at the the basic functioning of the body’s endocannabinoid system.
+In terms of how cannabis works to alleviate headaches, we need to first look at the basic functioning of the body’s endocannabinoid system.

-The endocannabinoid system, or ECS, is a massive network of endocannabinoids and cannabinoid receptors that exists naturally in the human body.
+The endocannabinoid system, or ECS, is a massive network of endocannabinoids and cannabinoid receptors that exist naturally in the human body.
 Everyone has a functional ECS, even if they’ve never taken cannabis or smoked marijuana a day in their lives.

 Cannabinoid receptors have been found to exist in virtually every single cell and tissue type in the human body, including the vast network of nerves, muscles, and soft tissues in the cranial region.
 Functionally, it’s believed that the ECS and its network of endocannabinoids and receptors play a crucial role in whole-body homeostasis.

 In fact, Dr. Dustin Sulak of the Integr8 Health center in Falmouth, Maine, has gone so far as to call the endocannabinoid system “[perhaps] the most important physiologic system involved in establishing and maintaining human health.”

 When you use cannabis (whether it’s smoking flower, taking CBD oil drops, rubbing topicals into your skin, etc) the active cannabinoids in the plant (THC and CBD) will interact with and manipulate natural receptors in the ECS, thereby promoting homeostasis on the whole-body level.

 Thus, in the case of headaches (which result from inflammation in structures of the head and neck), CBD interacts with localized ECS receptors to either A) revert neurochemical release back to appropriate levels, or B) reduce headache-inducing inflammation in acute muscles, tissues, and blood vessel networks.

 Studies on CBD for headaches